rundeck/terraform-provider-rundeck/website/docs/index.html.markdown

   environment variable.

 * ``auth_token`` - The API auth token to use when making requests.
 May alternatively be set via the ``RUNDECK_AUTH_TOKEN`` environment variable.
+(RECOMMENDED)

 **OR**

 * ``auth_username`` - Local Login User Name.
 * ``auth_password`` - Local Login Passwrod.

 > Note: Username and Password auth will not work with SSO configured systems.
 It relies on local Rundeck accounts.
+Please be sensitive to keeping passwords in your plan files!

 Use the navigation to the left to read about the available resources.